How to add signature in gmail

 Just below the signature editor, you’ll see additional settings that let you tell Gmail which signature to set as your auto signature for New and Reply/Forward messages.
 Lastly, scroll down to the bottom page and click “Save changes.”

-The email signature you create on Gmail’s web version is not applied to the emails you send from the phone.
+The email signature you create on Gmail’s web version is not applied to the emails you send from your phone.
 The only exception is if you are using a platform like WiseStamp, which applies your signatures to all your devices automatically.

 If you mostly compose emails using your phone, adding a Gmail digital signature becomes necessary.